 The department retains the right to conduct any other investigations as necessary and seek further information as required.

-The SAS evaluation and assessment process is expected to take up to 12 weeks from the date the department receives all required documents and information from the RTO.
+The SAS evaluation and assessment process is expected to take up to 12 weeks from the date the department receives all required documents and information from the RTO, not from the date the POL application was lodged by the RTO.

 SAS status is only granted upon approval of an RTO's application and subsequent execution of the Agreement (for the relevant funding program) by the department.